 An app that sends game ideas and tips on child development to mums and dads has been found to improve children’s concentration and their willingness to complete difficult tasks, according to the results of a randomised controlled trial carried out by the University of Oxford’s Department of Education and published by the Sutton Trust today.
+You can find the evaluation here.

 The trial tested EasyPeasy, an app for parents and carers of 2-6 year old children that encourages positive play and interaction with children at home.